 - Teachers use verbal praise to congratulate children.
 The value of verbal praise should not be underestimated.
-We use praise to encourage positive self-esteem, reinforce simple rule following and give emphasis to the "wanted" behaviours rather than to the "unwanted". - Children are sent to the Headteacher, EWB team or any other adult in the school for recognition of praise. - Contact is made with parents in person either at the beginning or end of the school day. - 'Headteacher Award', 'Good to be Green', and 'Lunchtime Awards' certificates are presented at our weekly celebration assembly. - Children win 'Dojo points' which are awarded frequently throughout the day and completed Dojo charts are traded for small incentive rewards such as special pencils. - Children may be given special responsibilities. - We recognise that children have individual needs and where appropriate additional rewards and motivators can be used to meet their needs.
+We use praise to encourage positive self-esteem, reinforce simple rule following and give emphasis to the "wanted" behaviours rather than to the "unwanted". - Children are sent to the Headteacher, EWB team or any other adult in the school for recognition of praise. - Contact is made with parents in person either at the beginning or end of the school day to share praise. - 'Good to be Green' certificates are presented at our weekly celebration assembly and recipients are invited for hot chocolate with the Headteacher. - Children win 'Dojo points' which are awarded frequently throughout the day and completed Dojo charts are traded for small incentive rewards such as special pencils. - Children may be given special responsibilities. - We recognise that children have individual needs and where appropriate additional rewards and motivators can be used to meet their needs.